 SPR049J, SPR049J1, SPR049J8, SPR049J9

-The case back differs from the prior model, and reads “WATER RESISTANT 10 BAR” and “BASE METAL ST. STEEL BACK”, making no mention of the BCRP coating.
+The case back differs from the prior model and reads “WATER RESISTANT 10 BAR” and “BASE METAL ST. STEEL BACK”, making no mention of the BCRP coating.

-For the 30th anniversary of the Giugiaro collaboration in 2013 Seiko re-released the Bishop watch as the Seiko Spirit SCEDXXX in 6 colour combinations.
+For the 30th anniversary of the Giugiaro collaboration in 2013 Seiko re-released the Bishop watch like the Seiko Spirit SCEDXXX in 6 colour combinations.
 The new versions have two pushers and one crown, all on the right.
 They used the 7T12 movement which did not allow a split time pusher on the chronograph.

 There were 500 models of each of the 4 models on the left and only 200 of the 2 models on the right, sold in TIC TAC stores.[9,10,14,15]

 Seiko 7A28-6010, with reference nos.
 SCAY980 and SCAY9801, features a round case, an outer dial for chronograph elapsed seconds, and a silver dial with the “SEIKO,” “QUARTZ,” and a cursive “Chronograph” displayed at the 12 o’clock mark.
-It also has three sub dials at the “horizontal” 3, 6, 9 o’clock positions and uses compressed roman numeral hour indicators.
+It also has three sub dials at the “horizontal” 3, 6, 9 o’clock positions and uses compressed Roman numeral hour indicators.
 The sweep second hand has a ring on the reverse end, and the chronometer bezel has faint red second markings.
 The model came with a leather band.

-The watch came with an ostrich style leather band, and cost 40,000 yen when new.
+The watch came with an ostrich style leather band and cost 40,000 yen when new.

 The Seiko 7A28-6020 can be identified through reference nos.
 SCAY990 and SCAY9901.
 On the dial are the markings “SEIKO,” “QUARTZ,” and a cursive “Chronograph” and three sub dials at the “horizontal” 3, 6, and 9 o’clock marks.
 It has a Breguet-style numbered white dial.
 It also features a classic style outer bezel chronometer elapsed time index.
 It has the same leather strap as the 7A28-6010.